 Why Choose a DevOps Framework?

 The main objectives of adopting DevOps are to make the testing and development process more collaborative, ensure Software Quality Testing, and help launch applications faster to the market.
 New-age applications need real-time changes and updates to meet the growing demands of the end-users.
 That requires continuous development, continuous testing, and continuous delivery/deployment.
-DevOps approach enables teams to constantly upgrade and deliver.
+The DevOps approach enables teams to constantly upgrade and deliver.

 Every enterprise and its style of working differs.
 The way they would adopt DevOps will be different too.
-Digital transformation and the need to be always available for end-users with the latest updates is transforming the way enterprises adopt new practices and methodologies.
+Digital transformation and the need to be always available for end-users with the latest updates are transforming the way enterprises adopt new practices and methodologies.
 Every enterprise must evolve sustainably, so quality is at the core of every practice, including DevOps.

 Why is QA Essential to DevOps?

 In a DevOps scenario, QA integrates into the testing and development process and takes the collaborative approach, and both testing and development teams are responsible for it.
 In the traditional method, QA creeps in toward the end, whereas in DevOps, it comes in at every level.

 As for code development, the QA team pushes the new development code into production, and DevOps facilitates to ensure a seamless deployment of infrastructure and tools.
 Thus, it helps in releasing a code consistently.
 The responsibility to ensure quality is not only limited to closing bugs but covers the entire production process.

 Web mobile applications such as electronic services, e-commerce, or financial services applications need to be updated frequently.
 It is a fundamental business requirement.
 DevOps helps make this possible, but with QA involved, the quality of the release is guaranteed.
 The reality check can happen in real time rather than taking the code offline and testing it.